Site icon techbeatly

 Windows Host Prerequisites for Ansible

-Your Windows machine should meet below requirements.
+Your Windows machine should meet the below requirements.

 Check PowerShell Version